lingtalfi/Light_Nugget/doc/pages/conception-notes.md

 The suggestion path
 -------
-2020-08-21
+2020-08-21 -> 2020-09-21

-A suggestion path is basically a path that follows the [generated/custom pattern](https://github.com/lingtalfi/TheBar/blob/master/discussions/generated-custom-config-pattern.md).
+A suggestion path is basically a path that follows the [generated/custom pattern](https://github.com/lingtalfi/TheBar/blob/master/discussions/generated-custom-config-pattern.md), but without the **.byml** extension.

 So for instance, in the previous example the suggestion path was **nugget_01**.